 All you need is a UK registered mobile phone and you can pay your rent any time, anywhere.
-To set this up, visit our online payments provider 'allpay' at www.allpayments.net and register your credit or debit card.
+To set this up, visit our online payments provider ('allpay') and register your credit or debit card.
 You can then pick a text code and will be sent your text password.
 Once this is all set up, you can make your rent payment by texting 'pay' to 81025, along with your text code, password, and amount that you want to pay.